 webFCE’s software products are the perfect tools to help your clinic create new revenue streams.
-Our web-based assessment software allows clinics and practices to create tailored health and wellness programs for employers by using evidence-based fitness and health testing.
+Our web-based assessment software allows clinics and practices to create tailored health and wellness programs for employers, fitness centers, senior living, and more by using evidence-based fitness and health testing.

-Companies contract clinics and physicians to help them create and implement health and wellness programs for their employees.
+For corporate wellness, companies contract with clinics and physicians to help them create and implement health and wellness programs for their employees.
 Implementing these programs in the workplace provides numerous benefits to employees and saves companies money.
 By offering health and wellness programs to employers, your clinic can create a lucrative new line of revenue, as well as grow your patient base.

 Use Health Risk Assessment (HRA) Software to Create Wellness Programs